Lucile Lawrence: Career

-She published with G. Schirmer the seminal texts Method for the Harp, ABC of Harp Playing and Art of Modulating, all with musical contributions by Carlos Salzedo, and Peer-Southern's Pathfinder to the Harp, with one study by Salzedo ("Conflict"), and other preludes composed by Miss Lawrence.
-She published her many editions of numerous solos, frequently with Lyra, and the ever-popular Solos for the Harp Player, which ranges from baroque to twentieth-century composers such as Alojz Srebotnjak and Rudolf Forst.
+She published with G. Schirmer the seminal texts Method for the Harp, ABC of Harp Playing and Art of Modulating, with musical contributions by Carlos Salzedo, and Peer-Southern's Pathfinder to the Harp.
+She published many editions of her numerous solos, and Solos for the Harp Player, which ranged from baroque to twentieth-century composers.
+She recorded a comprehensive two-LP recording of many works by Carlos Salzedo.
+She worked with many composers, including John Lessard, Rudolf Forst, Quinto Maganini, Charles Fox, George Perle, and Ami Maayani.